nananjajeans/_drafts/about.md

 layout: page
 ---

-`_drafts` by Evan Will slightly modified by nananja jeans to be a aggregrator place for my blogs.
+`_drafts` by Evan Will slightly modified by ***nananja jeans*** to be an aggregrator place for my blogs.
 Ability to add comments in the posts is under pipeline.

 Basically, `_drafts` is a list of [gists](https://gist.github.com/).